MarcelodeFreitas/Epidemiology/README.md

 # Epidemiology
  Jupyter exercises using Covid-19 data, QGIS and SQL.

- Repository created to document the progress made in scope of the "Systems of Geographical Information" class lectured by Professor Jorge Rocha (https://github.com/jgrocha).
+ Repository created to document the progress made in scope of the "Systems of Geographical Information" class lectured by [Professor Jorge Rocha](https://github.com/jgrocha).

  # Dúvidas